Amsterdam/amsterdam-react-maps/docs/GETTING_STARTED.md

 `npm install @amsterdam/asc-assets @amsterdam/asc-ui @amsterdam/react-maps leaflet styled-components`

 If you want to install other packages, make sure you have the peer-dependencies installed as well.
 For example:
-`arm-draw` has an extra peer-dependency of `leaflet-draw`, so make sure you have that installed.
+`arm-cluster` has an extra peer-dependency of `leaflet.markercluster`, so make sure you have that installed.

 3. Add the following code to your application where you want to render the map, so it will look a bit like this: